mpolden/lftpq/README.md

 `Client` holds configuration related to lftp.

-`LftpPath` sets the path to the lftp executable (if only the base name is given, `PATH` will be used for lookup).
+`Path` sets the path to the lftp executable (if only the base name is given, `PATH` will be used for lookup).

-`LftpGetCmd` sets the lftp command to use when downloading, this can also be an alias.
+`GetCmd` sets the lftp command to use when downloading, this can also be an alias.
 For example: If you have `alias m "mirror --only-missing"` in your `.lftprc`, then `LftpGetCmd` can be set to `m`.